nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

   system wide external storage

-When encryption is enabled, all files are encrypted and decrypted by the ownCloud application, and stored encrypted on your remote storage.
+When encryption is enabled, all files are encrypted and decrypted by the Nextcloud application, and stored encrypted on your remote storage.
 This protects your data on externally hosted storage.
-The ownCloud admin and the storage admin will see only encrypted files when browsing backend storage.
+The Nextcloud admin and the storage admin will see only encrypted files when browsing backend storage.

-.. warning:: Encryption keys are stored only on the ownCloud server, eliminating exposure of your data to third-party storage providers.
-The encryption app does **not** protect your data if your ownCloud server is compromised, and it does not prevent ownCloud administrators from reading user's files.
+.. warning:: Encryption keys are stored only on the Nextcloud server, eliminating exposure of your data to third-party storage providers.
+The encryption app does **not** protect your data if your Nextcloud server is compromised, and it does not prevent Nextcloud administrators from reading user's files.
 This would require client-side encryption, which this app does not provide.
-If your ownCloud server is not connected to any external storage services then it is better to use other encryption tools, such as file-level or whole-disk encryption.
+If your Nextcloud server is not connected to any external storage services then it is better to use other encryption tools, such as file-level or whole-disk encryption.

-   Note also that SSL terminates at or before Apache on the ownCloud server, and all files will exist in an unencrypted state between the SSL connection termination and the ownCloud code that encrypts and decrypts files.
+   Note also that SSL terminates at or before Apache on the Nextcloud server, and all files will exist in an unencrypted state between the SSL connection termination and the Nextcloud code that encrypts and decrypts files.
 This is also potentially exploitable by anyone with administrator access to your server.
-Read `How ownCloud uses encryption to protect your data
+Read `How Nextcloud uses encryption to protect your data
    <https://owncloud.org/blog/how-owncloud-uses-encryption-to-protect-your-
    data/>`_ for more information.